jo/5984/README.md

 which is a perfect fit for CouchDB for many reasons.
 CouchDB also provides its continuous changes feed as ndjson.

-I have tried to minimize dependency footprint.
-Thats why I use plain http requests for example.

 [![Build Status](https://travis-ci.org/jo/5984.svg?branch=master)](https://travis-ci.org/jo/5984)

 ## Installation